yoriokahiroto/YourBirthPlace/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

 # My project.
-Please tell me your favorite food.
+Please tell me your own cooked food in the last week.
 One or more food is OK.

 Example:

-1.Sushi.
+1.Fried chicken.

 2.Curry.